[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 Sketching and wireframing are processes tightly connected to this stage, in which clarity and usability gain almost total control.
 The User Interface Design is a bundle of:

-It basically includes refining all the information baggage accumulated so far.
+It basically includes refining all the information baggage accumulated so far, putting together all the elements a user may interact with while using your digital product.
 The focus of this stage is always the user.
 How will they react to each stage of the process of the app?
 Is the design intuitive?
 Do they know how to find their way around it?
 All of these are questions that the user interface design part should take into account.
 This is when your actual product starts to take shape.

 Now it’s time to set everything in place.
-Before the execution continues, it is mandatory that all resources needed are estimated: front-end and back-end development time, the number of programmers for each stage, and the total cost.
+Before the execution continues, the team should estimate the time, effort and resources needed to ensure the scope of the project is met: front-end and back-end development time, the number of programmers for each stage, and the total cost.

 According to the product requirements, the implementation plan will be set in place.
 This includes the: